sqlparser/sqlflow_public/api/readme.md

 - User ID
 - Secrete Key

-Always set this value to `gudu|0123456789` and keep `userSecret` empty when connect to the SQLFlow on-premise version.
+Always set userId to `gudu|0123456789` and keep `userSecret` empty when connect to the SQLFlow on-premise version.

+### Difference of the API calls between SQLFlow Cloud server and SQLFlow on-premise version

+1. TOKEN is not needed in the API calls when connect to the SQLFlow on-premise version
+2. userId alwyas set to `gudu|0123456789` and `userSecret` leave empty when connect to the SQLFlow on-premise version.
+3. The server port is 8081 by default for the SQLFlow on-premise version, and There is no need to specify the port when connect to the SQLFlow Cloud server.

+Regarding the server port of the SQLFlow on-premise version, please [check here](https://github.com/sqlparser/sqlflow_public/tree/master/grabit#1-sqlflow-server) for more information.

-### Call Rest API
+### Using the Rest API

 #### 1. Generate a token